joseio/GH-Site-CodeSimilarity/index.md

-### Experiment Two

-Clustering by PC and RV for Sector3-Level2 yielded exactly the same results as clustering by PC only.
-It is likely because the input is a single integer, meaning that the PCs and RVs were very short (with little variance).

-​	Example: PC: `return x == 0;`,  RV: `return 0;`

-I suspect that clustering by PC and RV will be more effective at pruning false-positives on problems with more complex inputs (e.g., int arrays, strings)

-#### Cluster Zero

-**TODO:** Show examples of the potential FPs per cluster

-### Experiment Three

-#### Cluster Zero

 ## Bugs

 Skipping Sector1-Level6 b/c it's giving issues with parsing unicode characters and `string.Contains()`.
 Also Sector2-Level4 was running `cluster.py` for 3 days and still hasn't finish...so I will also skip this one.